indrasen715/nodejs-jwt-token-authentication-api/README.md

 ``` bash
 npm install
 ```
-Create a .env file in root directory and add following constant
+Create a `.env` file in root directory and add following constant
- 1. Add mongodb connection url  MONGODB_URL under .env file.
+ 1. Create an environment variable `MONGODB_URL` and add mongodb connection url
- 2. Create a random string for API_KEY and add it to .env
+ 2. Create an environment variable `API_KEY` and add random string
- 3. Create a random string for JWT_KEY and add it to .env file
+ 3. Create an environment variable `JWT_KEY` and add random string,this variable will be used to sign the JWT Token

 Run this command to start the server
 ```bash